instructure/vector/README.md

 applied to.
 Then you tell Vector what cooldown periods to use, and he does the rest.

+Another benefit to Flexible Down Scaling is the ability to specify multiple alarms for a scaling down policy and require *all* alarms to trigger before scaling down.
+With Vector, you can add multiple (disabled) alarms to a policy, and Vector will trigger the policy only when *both* alarms are in ALARM state.
+This lets you do something like "only scale down when CPU utilization is < 30% and there is not a backlog of requests on any instances".

 ## Requirements

  * Auto Scaling groups must have the GroupInServiceInstances metric